wren-lang/wren/doc/site/embedding/storing-c-data.markdown

 }
 </pre>

-When our binding callback is invoked for the File class, we return the allocate and finalize functions the VM should call.
+When our binding callback is invoked for the `File` class, we return the allocator and finalizer functions the VM should call.
 Allocation looks like:

 <pre class="snippet" data-lang="c">
 #include &lt;stdio.h>